California Golden Bears football: Conference opponents

 On October 30, 2023, the Atlantic Coast Conference (ACC) announced the future schedules for California from 2024 to 2030.
 The 17-team ACC will play an eight-game conference schedule with just one division, with four non-conference contests.
 All 17 teams will play each other at least twice in 7 years, once at home and once on the road.
 The new scheduling gives Cal two protected games to play each year with SMU and Stanford (rivalry).
+On September 22, 2025, the ACC announced that it was moving to a nine-game conference schedule beginning in 2026.
+On December 16, 2025, league opponents were announced for 2026, in which 12 teams would play a nine-game schedule, and the other 5 teams would play an eight-game schedule.
+California will be playing a nine-game conference schedule.
+On September 16, 2026, league opponents for 2027 were announced, with California playing a nine-game schedule.